 Simmer the sauce uncovered on low to medium-low for 45 to 60 minutes and stir periodically.
 Towards the end is when I cook the pasta.

 Stir in 1/2 cup freshly grated parmesan cheese, taste and season with kosher salt and fresh black pepper.
-About 1-1/2 to 2 teaspoons salt and 1/4 teaspoon black pepper.
+I used 1-1/2 to 2 teaspoons kosher salt and 1/4 teaspoon black pepper – however season it to your liking.

-Serve the sauce on hearty tube noodles like penne, rigatoni, macaroni, paccheri (<—this is what I’m using in this recipe).
+Any tube pasta works best to hold thick sauces.
+Serve the sauce on penne, rigatoni, macaroni, paccheri (<—this is what I’m using in this recipe).

 There is some water released from the zucchini and squash while they cook in the sauce.
 It’s not noticeable until you plate it up and the veggies sit onto of the noodles.
 As far as I know, there’s nothing to be done but to mix it all together.
 However, this is where thick slices of italian bread comes in handy!
-You can wipe your bowl clean with it.
+You can use it to wipe your bowl clean!

 Garden Vegetable Ragu